bikeshaving/crank/website/guides/06-lifecycles.md

 ## Cleaning up after your components are removed

 When a generator component is removed from the tree, Crank calls the `return` method on the generator object.
 You can think of it as whatever `yield` expression your component was suspended on being replaced by a `return` statement.
-This means that any loops that you were in when the generator was suspended is broken out of and no code after the .
+This means any loops your component was in when the generator was suspended are broken out of, and code after the yield does not execute.
 You can take advantage of this behavior by wrapping your `yield` loops in a `try`/`finally` to release any resources that your component may have used.

 ```jsx
 function *Cleanup() {